Family Educational Rights and Privacy Act | U.S. Department of Education

-U.S. Department of Education Resources
+U.S. Department of Education Protecting Student Privacy

-Joint Guidance on the Application of FERPA and HIPAA to Student Health Records-First issued in November 2008. this update clarifies for school administrators, health care professionals, families, and others how FERPA and HIPAA apply to education and health records maintained about students.
-The 2019 revised guidance includes additional frequently asked questions and answers (US Dept of Health and Human Services & US Department of Education 12/19/19)
+First issued November 2008, this guidance clarifies for school administrators, health care professionals, families, and others how FERPA and HIPAA apply to education and health records maintained about students.
+The 2019 revision includes additional frequently asked questions and answers (US Dept of Health and Human Services & US Department of Education 12/2019).

-Answers questions that have arisen about the sharing of personally identifiable information from students’ education records to outside parties when responding to emergencies, natural or man-made disasters..
-(6/2010)
+Answers questions that have arisen about the sharing of personally identifiable information from students’ education records to outside parties when responding to emergencies, natural or man-made disasters (6/2010).

-- Uninterrupted Scholars Act permits LEAs and schools to disclose education records of students placed in foster care, without consent of the parent or eligible student, to an agency caseworker or other representative of a state or local child welfare agency (CWA) or tribal organization authorized to access a student’s case plan.
+Permits LEAs and schools to disclose education records of students placed in foster care, without consent of the parent or eligible student, to an agency caseworker or other representative of a state or local child welfare agency (CWA) or tribal organization authorized to access a student’s case plan.

 NYSED Data Privacy and Security Webpage

-Provides information on Laws (Education Law 2-d, FERPA, PPRA) and Regulations as well as resources for educational institutions and parents on data security and privacy of student records, including the Parents Bill of Rights.
+Provides information on Laws (NYS Education Law 2-d, FERPA, PPRA) and Regulations as well as resources for educational institutions and parents on data security and privacy of student records, including the Parents Bill of Rights.
 The Parents’ Bill of Rights informs parents of the legal requirements regarding privacy, security, and the use of student data.
 (NYSED)

 For more information see our Student and Data Privacy page.